Jodicooli/GraphRAG/documentation/README.neo4j.md

 - Free to use: Neo4j has a Community Edition that is free and perfect for local development and learning.

 - Strong documentation & adoption: Neo4j is used by companies like ebay, Adobe, UBS and others.
+It has therefore a lot of documentation available.

 - Cypher query language: Simple and powerful for writing expressive graph queries.